Project X. R.O.C. Bunker.

 ...NOW RESTORED AND IN THE HANDS OF PX00045...

-One day, I was watching Anglia News and they did a section on an Estate Agent who was selling an old Royal Observer Corps Bunker.
-It was by closed bid and so I bid and also bid for the contents which was in a separate lot.
-A while later I was informed I was successful and it was transferred to me just as if I was buying a house with solicitors etc. I quickly restored it inside and collected the contents for renovation.
+One day, a member was watching Anglia News and they did a section on an Estate Agent who was selling an old Royal Observer Corps Bunker.
+It was by closed bid and so we bid and also bid for the contents which was in a separate lot.
+A while later we were informed we was successful and it was transferred to us just as if we were buying a house with solicitors etc. This was quickly restored inside and we collected the contents for renovation.
 It had been dug out and completely rebuilt not long before being decommissioned.
-I freed the pump and pumped the water out of the sump and painted it inside with damp proof paint.
+The pump was freed and we pumped the water out of the sump and painted it inside with damp proof paint.
 Items required to finish the full compliment of equipment were being sort at quite a high level but apparently have gone into mothballs.
 This includes the Bomb power meter, the Fixed survey meter and the training unit for this.
 Oh and the R.A.F. bunk beds !
 The siren issued to these bunkers can sometimes be seen at military sales.

 Main room.